joshuafinnycoding/personal-portfolio-hub/replit.md

-# Portfolio Website Application
+# Joshua Finny's Portfolio Website

 ## Overview

 This is a full-stack portfolio website application built with React, Express, and TypeScript.
-The application serves as a personal portfolio showcasing professional experience, skills, and projects.
+The application serves as Joshua Finny's personal portfolio showcasing his 11+ years of experience as a Product & Platform Leader specializing in Agentic AI, omnichannel strategy, and scalable systems.
 It features a modern, responsive design using Tailwind CSS and shadcn/ui components.

 ## System Architecture